-Considered one the 20th Century’s great artistic innovators and technicians of b&w photography, Callahan is a great starting point to grasp how an image-maker can fluidly move between subjects and approaches.
-In the space of ten years between 1948 and 1958, Callahan mastered still life, contextual portraits, landscape, urban scenes, architecture, street portraits, abstract and experimental double exposure in camera.
-The only constant was the Callahan eye.
+Considered one of the 20th Century’s great artistic innovators and technicians of b&w photography, Callahan is a great starting point to grasp how an image-maker can fluidly move between subjects and approaches.
+In the space of ten years between 1948 and 1958, Callahan mastered still life, contextual portraits, landscape, urban scenes, architecture, street portraits, and abstract and experimental double exposure in camera.
+The only constant was Callahan’s eye.

-He frequently photographed his wife and daughter and made them inclusive to his art.
-In this photo he would have been aware of Barbara’s light coloured dress, perhaps even ensured its what she would wear knowing he would need a darker location as a backdrop.
+He frequently photographed his wife and daughter and made them inclusive of his art.
+In this photo he would have been aware of Barbara’s light coloured dress, perhaps even ensured it’s what she would wear knowing he would need a darker location as a backdrop.
 Recognising the potential of the poster and enveloping narrative moment, quickly he would have found his form with a central split composition but elevated by the wooden step ‘underscore’ creating a triangular dynamic.
-The shadow on her right arm and her gaze down contrasting with the poster woman’s direct gaze are the sprinkled gold dust.
+The shadow on her right arm and her gaze down contrasting with the poster woman’s direct gaze are then sprinkled with gold dust.
 In printing, Callahan would have tonally set the darker areas to black minimising unwanted distractions.
 It doesn’t get any better than this.
-Callahan was self taught, but is undisputedly one of the all time great photographers.
+Callahan was self-taught but is undisputedly one of the all-time great photographers.

 Know where you will find the material to get your teeth into.

 Some folk need to connect with a location before they can see the visual possibilities and so consequently find few places to be able to make photos.
 This is acceptable if your work is a slow train and you’re happy to progress along this track.
-Often we, and I mostly include myself here, look for the places that we first feel good in; excited, engaged and stimulated.
+Often we, and I mostly include myself here, look for the places where we first feel good; excited, engaged and stimulated.
 Our images will follow accordingly.